Yomguithereal/psia-python-advanced/decks/intro.md

 1. Slight part on participation
 2. A final assessment about your exploration of a social science topic through web data collection and data visualisation.
 I will grade the code & the methodology, as well as the social science side of things.

+---

+class: middle, center

+# See you next week!